-- b) Any of the following Non-residential uses: [specify permitted commercial, institutional, industrial, or other non-residential uses] - c) Parking accessory to any of the above permitted uses, including surface, garage-under, and structured parking (e.g., parking garages); and - d) Accessory uses customarily incidental to any of the above permitted uses.
+- (b)e)-Parking accessory to any of the above permitted uses, including surface, garageunder, and structured parking (e.g., parking garages); and - (c)d)-Accessory uses customarily incidental to any of the above permitted uses.

-[Insert additional text if there are sub-districts within the District, and Mixed-use Development Projects are allowed in some but not all of the sub-districts.]
+[Insert additional text if there are sub-districts within the District, and Mixed use Development Projects are allowed in some but not all of the sub-districts.]

-COMMENTS: Chapter 40R and the 40R Regulations state that if the Smart Growth Zoning allows Mixed-use Development Projects, such projects must also be allowed as-of-right.
-The minimum allowable as-of-right density requirements for residential use apply to the residential portion of a mixed-use development project.
-The Smart Growth Zoning may limit Mixed-use Development Projects to certain sub-districts of a District.
+COMMENTS: Chapter 40R and the 40R Regulations state that if the Smart Growth Zoning allows Mixed use Development Projects, such projects must also be allowed as of right.
+The minimum allowable as of right density requirements for residential use apply to the residential portion of a mixed use development project.
+The Smart Growth Zoning may limit Mixed use Development Projects to certain sub-districts of a District.

-Under Chapter 40R and the 40R Regulations, provisions of the Smart Growth Zoning and/or the Design Standards may require that the non-residential elements of any Mixed-Use Development Project are planned and designed "in an integral manner to complement the residential uses, and help foster vibrant, workable, livable, and attractive neighborhoods" consistent with the smart growth goals of the Act.
+Under Chapter 40R and the 40R Regulations, provisions of the Smart Growth Zoning and/or the Design Standards may require that the non residential elements of any Mixed Use Development Project are planned and designed "in an integral manner to complement the residential uses, and help foster vibrant, workable, livable, and attractive neighborhoods" consistent with the smart growth goals of the Act.
 For further discussion of this issue, see the Design Standards guidance document.

-The total gross floor area devoted to Non-residential uses within a Mixed-use Development Project shall not exceed [\\\%] of the total gross floor area of the Project.
+The total gross floor area devoted to Nonnon-residential uses within a Mixed-use Development Project shall not exceed 49-% of the total gross floor area of the Project.